Makers-On-Tap/milkcr8-cnc/docs/assembly.md

 Use 4 M5x16 bolts to bolt the tram plate to the z plate.

-    - one of the 4 M5 holes is on size and the other 3 are overside to allow for small adjustments of tilt on the spindle
+One of the 4 M5 holes is on size and the other 3 are overside to allow for small adjustments of tilt on the spindle